scher200/kaldi-hugo-cms-template-test/site/content/products.md

         - Up to 4 different varieties of beans
       plan: Big
       price: '80'
     - description: Want a few tiny batches from different varieties?
-Try our custom plan
+Try custom plan
       items:
         - Whatever you need
         - Green or roasted beans